A selection from…

 You could say everything and nothing.
 Kodak did not fail purely because of the unforeseen onslaught of digital technology.
 Kodak invented the digital camera in 1975.
 The corporate response at the time according to Steve Sasson — the Kodak engineer who created it: “that’s cute — but don’t tell anyone about it.”

 A series of miss-steps.
 1989 was a critical year.
 A long-serving CEO was about to retire.
 Phil Samper and Kay R. Whitmore were the options.
-The former representing a break with tradition, someone who understood the future and wanted to take Kodak in the direction of digital.
+The former representing a break with tradition, someone who understood the future and wanted to take Kodak toward digital.
 The later represented the tried and true traditional film business.
 The board elected Whitmore.

 Kodak brought a medical chemical company — on the rationale that film also used chemicals.
 They soon found it wasn’t really the same thing, and the new acquisition was eventually sold at a huge loss.

-All the time Kodak had staff within the organization who did understand the future of the camera market, and had creative and innovative ideas about what could be done to combat Kodak’s woes.
+All the time Kodak had staff within the organization who understood the future of the camera market and had creative and innovative ideas about what could be done to combat Kodak’s woes.
 Management never listened to them.
 Many of these people, Phil Samper included, took their ideas to other companies who could see the future.

 What lessons can be learned from the cataclysmic failure of Kodak?
 Here are a few: